Angie's LIST Guide to

-Much of what vets do falls into the category of preventative medicine.
-Pet owners make regular appointments to have a checkup for their dog or cat, which will include things like taking its weight, checking its teeth, and possibly testing its urine.
+Much of what vets do falls into the category of preventive medicine.
+Pet owners make regular appointments to have a checkup for their dog or cat, which will include things like measuring its weight, checking its teeth, and possibly testing its urine.
 Vets also perform immunizations for a fee.
-The immunizations -- necessary if you ever need to take your pet to a kennel or have a professional pet sitter come to your home -- include shots for diseases like rabies, distemper, kennel cough and feline leukemia.
+The immunizations — necessary if you ever need to take your pet to a kennel or have a professional pet sitter come to your home — include shots for diseases like rabies, distemper, kennel cough and feline leukemia.

 If your pet has a specific ailment, your local veterinarian can also help.
 Urinary tract infections, for example, are common in dogs who swim in local lakes or rivers.
 Vets can identify the infection and prescribe antibiotics to cure it.
 They can also schedule and perform certain surgeries such as spaying and neutering, which prevent your pet from accidentally getting pregnant or getting another pet pregnant.
 In female animals, spaying involves the removal of the ovaries and uterus; in males, neutering is the removal of the testicles.

 What Services Do Vets Offer?

 In addition to checkups, immunizations and neutering, many vet clinics also offer specialized services to pet owners.